Sudipto Chatterjee

 Sudipto Chatterjee (সুদীপ্ত চট্টোপাধ্যায়; born: 26 July 1964) is an Indian performance scholar actor, playwright and poet of Bengali descent.

-Chatterjee's His solo performance Man of the Heart, about Lalon Fakir, has received acclaim.
+Chatterjee's solo performance Man of the Heart, about Lalon Fakir, has received praise.

 Career

 Chatterjee has taught at New York University, Tufts University and University of California, Berkeley in the US, along with Loughborough University in the UK, and Jawaharlal Nehru University, Centre for Studies in the Social Sciences (Calcutta), National School of Drama and the Heritage Academy in India.

-He is (currently) the artistic director of Spectactors, a Kolkata-based Indian theater group.
+He is the artistic director of Spectactors, a Kolkata-based Indian theater group.

 Sexual harassment allegations

-On 14 October 2019, a student who worked under Chatterjee for a theatrical performance alleged that he sexual harassed her..
+On 14 October 2019, a student who worked under Chatterjee for a theatrical performance alleged that he sexually harassed her.
 Subsequently, two other women raised similar allegations and FIRs were lodged.

 Chaterjee rejected the allegations, deeming them to be misconstruals of a particular form of theatrical training involving sexual overtones.
 He claimed that he was forced to resign from his teaching position at Heritage Academy.
-He was arrested, shortly thereafter.
-Many theater personalities have condemned the incident and rejected Sudipto's defense.
+He was arrested shortly thereafter.
+Many theatre personalities have condemned the incident and rejected Sudipto's defense.